-There are beautiful Merry Christmas from Heaven pewter ornaments and photo ornaments that you can hang in the family tree, photo frames, and bookmarks you can use or offer to your loved ones.
+There are beautiful Memorial Ornaments pewter ornaments and photo ornaments that you can hang in the family tree, photo frames, and bookmarks you can use or offer to your loved ones.
 There are lovely angel figurines that you can place somewhere in sight to remind you all that your loved one is watching over you.

 Most people feel guilty if they celebrate without their loved one.
 They fear they will forget what the holidays were like before the unfortunate event.
 These objects will help keep your loved one’s memory alive.
 Through them, your loved one will continue to exist and somehow be part of your holidays.

 And to prove yourself and your loved ones that this is true, don’t hesitate to cook the foods the deceased loved or buy the things they would have bought.
 Serve the food during your festive dinner, donate the items to someone who would need them, and make it clear their purpose is to honor your loved one’s memory.
 The receivers will appreciate everything even more, and you will feel better.

 Final Thoughts on Christmas Memorials and Why They Work

 Pretending the bad never happened and hiding your emotions is never a good idea.
 Embracing them, living them is the key to accepting what happened and moving on.
 Your loved one would have wanted you to be happy, to enjoy Christmas the way they used to.
 You owe it to them to honor their wish and to help one another through the hard times.